simon-ritchie/apysc/docstring_markdowns/apysc/_expression/var_names.md

 ## Module summary

-A module that defines constants of expression's variable names.
+This module is for the constants definitions of the expression's variable names.